Chris Hegarty (footballer, born 1992)

-Chris Hegarty (born 13 August 1992) is a Northern Irish footballer who plays as a defender for NIFL Premiership side Crusaders.
+Chris Hegarty (born 13 August 1992) is a Northern Irish footballer who played as a defender.

 Club career

 Born in Dungannon, Hegarty began his career at youth level with local team Dungannon Swifts.
 He joined Millwall in 2008 after being scouted playing for the Northern Ireland under-16 team.
 He captained both the youth and reserve teams (winning the youth league in the process), before joining Hibernian on trial in 2010.
 He was offered contracts by both Hibs and fellow Scottish Premier League side Rangers, and opted to sign for the latter, revealing "I fulfilled an ambition by playing for the club I grew up supporting".

 Rangers

 Although he made several appearances on the substitutes bench in the 2011–12 season, it was not until May 2012 that he made his first-team appearance, in a friendly against Linfield in May 2012.
 In the summer of 2012, Hegarty became the first player to sign for Rangers after their demotion to the fourth tier of Scottish football.
 He made 28 appearances in total during the 2012–13 season as Rangers won the Scottish Third Division.
 He scored his first Rangers goal in the opening game of the 2013–14 season, tapping in after two minutes in a 4–1 win over Brechin City.
 His season was blighted by injury however, and he would make just one other appearance that season.